moonbit-community/qrc/README.md

 ## Limitations

-This is a basic implementation focused on demonstrating MoonBit capabilities:
+This is a functional implementation demonstrating MoonBit capabilities:

+- ✅ Full Reed-Solomon error correction with proper Galois Field arithmetic
+- ✅ Supports all error correction levels (L, M, Q, H)
+- ✅ Proper data formatting with mode indicators and padding
-- Only supports QR version 1 (21x21 modules)
+- ✅ QR version 1 (21x21 modules) with finder patterns and timing patterns
-- Simplified error correction (data is placed without Reed-Solomon codes)
-- Kanji mode is treated as byte mode
+- ⚠️ Kanji mode is treated as byte mode
-- No format information or version information encoding
+- ⚠️ No format information or version information encoding
-- No masking patterns applied
+- ⚠️ No masking patterns applied

-For production use, consider using a more complete QR code library.
+The Reed-Solomon implementation includes:
+- Complete GF(256) Galois Field arithmetic
+- Generator polynomial computation
+- Proper error correction codeword generation
+- Data capacity management for different error correction levels

+For production use with higher versions and advanced features, consider extending this implementation.

 ## Contributing